Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

+\textbf{Results.} To answer RQ2, we assess the accuracy of the generated test validators using the metrics from Section~\ref{sec:assertionbasedtestoracles}: accuracy, misprediction rates -- i.e., the rate of pass verdicts predicted as fail, and the rate of fail verdicts predicted as pass -- and relative accuracy.
 All statistical tests are performed using the Mann-Whitney U test~\cite{mann1947test} and the Vargha-Delaney's $\hat{A}_{12}$ effect size~\cite{vargha2000critique}.
 All statistical significance tests in RQ2 are reported with p-values adjusted using the Benjamini–Hochberg (BH) procedure~\cite{benjamini1995controlling}.
 We classify effect size values for accuracy and relative accuracy, where higher values indicate better performance, as follows: effect sizes are classified as small, medium, and large when their values are greater than or equal to 0.56, 0.64, and 0.71, respectively~\cite{vargha2000critique}.
 For misprediction rates, where lower values indicate better performance, effect sizes are classified as small, medium, and large when their values are lower than or equal to 0.44, 0.36, and 0.29, respectively~\cite{vargha2000critique}.

-\textbf{(1) Accuracy. } Figure~\ref{fig:aar} shows the average accuracy of the test oracles generated by each technique for all case studies when $\theta$ varies from $0.5$ to $1$.
-The average accuracy of test oracles generated by $\mathit{GP_T}$, $\mathit{GP_O}$, $\mathit{GP_N}$ and ensemble decreases as $\theta$ increases because a higher value of $\theta$ results in fewer assertions in these test oracles, as we only retain those with a confidence level of at least $\theta$.
+\textbf{(1) Accuracy. } Figure~\ref{fig:aar} shows the average accuracy of the test validators generated by each technique for all case studies when $\theta$ varies from $0.5$ to $1$.
+The average accuracy of test validators generated by $\mathit{GP_T}$, $\mathit{GP_O}$, $\mathit{GP_N}$ and ensemble decreases as $\theta$ increases because a higher value of $\theta$ results in fewer assertions in these test validators, as we only retain those with a confidence level of at least $\theta$.
 In contrast, since the confidence levels of assertions produced by DT and DR are generally high (i.e., above $0.8$), the accuracy of DT and DR remains relatively stable as $\theta$ increases.